Hectordavidjimenezflores/Programing/homework/PIA/README.md

 In this option the player will start playing on the word search.

+The words to search are:

+1. rubi
+2. onyx
+3. opalo
+4. diamante
+5. alejandrina

+Correct word +100 and incorrect word -100 pts.
+The player only has five chances to find the five words.

+#### Option 2

 This program was carried out with what was learned in the structured programming class, in addition I used the following videos as a support to give me an idea of how to structured the mentioned program:

 - [First video](https://www.youtube.com/watch?v=0ytH4s74Fj0)